History of Hamlets in Hamilton Township

 Settlement of the township began in the late 1700's and on February 14, 1791, the township was officially named after Henry Hamilton, Lieutenant Governor of Quebec.
 By land and water we flourish is an expression of the Township's history and ongoing character, as well as its motto.

 The township has a rural charm and consists of six hamlets Baltimore, Bewdley, Camborne, Cold Springs, Gore's Landing and Harwood.
-Lake Ontario and the Town of Cobourg bound it on the north by the famous Rice Lake and to the south.
+Lake Ontario and the Town of Cobourg bound it to the south and the famous Rice Lake to the north.

 The township is surrounded with very interesting historical attractions.
 For example, there is the Joseph Scriven Monument which recognizes Joseph Scriven who wrote the hymn, What a Friend We have in Jesus; Mount Ararat, the highest point of the Rice Lake plains and home in 1849 to early Canadian writer Catharine Parr Traill; the Cobourg-Peterborough Railroad Causeway that once crossed Rice Lake where partially submerged remains are still visible; Ball's Mill which lets the visitor step back into time to 1842 when the unique structure began as a carding mill and saw mill.